Learn about iOS 14 and how it affects your integrations with Singular.

 Singular will continue to send marketing insights from deterministic and probabilistic attributions for ATT-compliant scenarios.

-With the introduction of App Tracking Transparency, traditional attribution measurement (based on user-level device identifiers) is expected to capture less of an advertiser's total marketing efforts.
-Advertisers will need to shift to SKAdNetwork for measurement and marketing analytics.
+With the introduction of App Tracking Transparency, traditional attribution measurement (based on user-level device identifiers) captures less of an advertiser's total marketing efforts.
+Advertisers need to shift to SKAdNetwork for measurement and marketing analytics.

 By itself, SKAdNetwork decentralizes key performance data between advertisers, publishers, ad networks, and mobile measurement providers, making it more difficult for advertisers to access the performance data needed to make marketing decisions.